Skip to main content

 Children’s Act 2014 – New Zealand Legislation

-Police vets must also be completed for anyone who, in the course of their work for the service provider, is not defined as a children's worker.
 This is set out in Schedule 4 of the Education and Training Act 2020.

 Schedule 4 of the Education and Training Act 2020 – New Zealand Legislation

-Police vets at a governance level are also part of the process of applying for a probationary licence.
+Police vets at a governance level are part of the process of applying for a probationary licence.
 Information about this is available in the EC1 probationary licence application form.

 Probationary licence and application form for home-based early learning